source-foundry/FilterListManager/README.md

 ## Plugin Installation

-1. Download the [latest release archive](https://github.com/source-foundry/FilterListManager/releases) from the FLM repository Releases
+1. Download the [latest release archive](https://github.com/source-foundry/FilterListManager/releases) from the FLM repository Releases in either a *.zip or *.tar.gz compressed format
 2. Unpack the downloaded archive file
 3. Open the unpacked directory
 4. Double-click the plugin `FilterListManager.glyphsPlugin` in the top level of the directory to open it with the Glyphs application